haslamdb/sra-submission-tools/README.md

    - **Note:** Subsequent uploads will reuse your aspera.openssh key and submission destination `subasp@upload.ncbi.nlm.nih.gov:uploads/your_username_XYZ123`

-### Complete Submission Process
+### Processess for Each Submission

-The submission process is split into two main steps:
+After the first-time setup steps above, the first and all subsequent submission processes will follow the two main steps below:

-1. **Prepare and Upload Files**:
+1. **Prepare and Upload Files using this Workflow**:
    ```bash
    sra-submit --config config.json --metadata your_metadata.csv --files /path/to/sequence/files --output submission_package --submit --submission-name my_project_name --aspera-key /path/to/aspera.openssh --upload-destination subasp@upload.ncbi.nlm.nih.gov:uploads/your_username_XYZ123
    ```